It’s so fun to make your own purse and create it just how you want! Make one for yourself with this easy DIY crossbody

 13 Press.
 Use a pressing cloth if your fabric is sensitive.
 Iron well as you continue to open up the fabric.
 Smooth the curves and straightaways while steaming the wrinkles away.

-14 Finally, sew the opening in the lining, closed by using a hand or machine stitch.
+14 Finally, sew the opening in the lining using a hand or machine stitch.

 Not putting in the zipper?
 Follow the instructions, but skip steps 5 and 6.
 Topstitch the top edge of the bag together.
-You may consider hand sewing in a snap or magnet closure to secure it?
+To secure it, you may consider hand sewing in a snap or magnet closure.

 Passing on the interfacing?
-Use the tutorial as it is but skip step 1.
+Use the tutorial as it is; however, skip step 1.

 Skipping the cording?
 Utilize the instructions as they are, but skip step 8.

-If you try this project, please let me know in the comment box below.
+Please let me know if you try this project in the comment box below.
 Or if you share a picture, please tag me @bebraveandbloom or #bebraveandbloominspiration.